moneytech/cadex-os/README.md

 - Support for making apps with C++
 - Basic process management
 - Basic filesystem (DiskFS, aka DFS)
+- Basic bootloader
 - Support for ELF executables
 - Basic graphics library (TrueGL)
 - Non-UNIX syscalls
 - Support for process piping
+- A shell implemented in the kernel side: KShell
+- Some basic games like Snake

 ## Notable components